gvwilson/buildtogether.tech/src/automation/index.md

 ### Never break the build

-Once you have a build system in place, never commit anything to version control that breaks the [%i "version control!and build manager" "build manager!and version control" %]build[%/i%].
+Once you have a build system in place, never commit anything to version control that breaks the build[%i "version control!and build manager" "build manager!and version control" %].
 This is one of the golden rules of working in a
 team: if your code won't compile, or doesn't pass whatever automated tests you have, then putting it into the repository means putting every other person on your team into exactly the same broken state you're in.
 When you're working on